We are having a busy and productive 2013.

 We also appreciate the wonderful support of our volunteers, donors and members of The Seattle Public Library Foundation and the Friends of The Seattle Public Library.
 We certainly benefit from your collaboration, support and advocacy.

-In closing and on behalf of The Seattle Public Library's Board of Trustees and staff, it is our pleasure to serve you and meet your Library and informational needs.
+On behalf of The Seattle Public Library's Board of Trustees and staff, it is our pleasure to serve you and meet your Library and informational needs.
 Our primary goal continues to be increasing opportunities for the Library to make a difference in your life.

-We look forward to a wonderful 2013.
 I'll see you at the Library.

 The Seattle Public Library